Mccullahz/felsic/README.md

 # README

 ## About
+Editing this for the sake of first test commit
 This is the official Wails React-TS template.

 You can configure the project by editing `wails.json`.
 More information about the project settings can be found